expertscoding/norma/README.md

 If we adapt the concepts to a normal LOB web application, in this case a small application to manage the projects an employee is assigned to in a consultancy firm, you will have:
 - Resources: typically, each business entity is a resource.
 Employees, Projects...
-- Actions: Search, ReadDetail, Modify, Create anddelete are the usual actions.
+- Actions: Search, ReadDetail, Modify, Create and delete are the usual actions.
 - Permissions: here is the relations between every resource with every employee.
-Depending on other company applications, you may lack the permissions about create, modify and delete employees that will be read directly from this other sources.
+Depending on other company applications, you may lack the permissions about create, modify and delete employees that will be read directly from these other sources.
 - Profile: Read and Management will be the two profiles for this app.
 - Assignments: Read profile only will have assignments to permissions with Search and ReadDetail actions.
 Management profile will have   assignment to all the permissions.
 All assignments allow access to resource.
 - Policies: Only one policy is needed.
 This Policy will check that the user has a profile that has an assigment to the permission that relates the performed action over the selected resource.
 This policy is built-in **Norma**.

-#What Norma doesn´t do
+# What Norma doesn´t do

 **Norma** doesn´t care about Authentication, so has no methods to know the user that is acceding to your application.
 You have to rely on the Authentication middleware provided by Microsoft or another third party.

-#What Norma actually do
+# What Norma actually do

 Once you have an Authenticated user, Norma validates if it is allowed to access the resource that is requested.